-The European Payments Council (EPC) released the version 5.0 of the document ‘Guidance on Reason Codes for SCT Inst R-transactions’ in November 2023.
-It applies to the current applicable 2021 Single Euro Payments Area (SEPA) Instant Credit Transfer (SCT Inst) rulebook and the 2023 SCT Inst rulebook entering into force on 17 March 2024 at 03:30 CET.
+The European Payments Council (EPC) released the version 7.0 of the document ‘Guidance on Reason Codes for SCT Inst R-transactions’ in October 2025.
+It applies to the current applicable 2025 Single Euro Payments Area (SEPA) Instant Credit Transfer (SCT Inst) rulebook.

 To give some background: one of the main benefits of the SCT Inst scheme is that the scheme rules streamline exception handling, at both process and dataset level.
 This allows straight-through-processing and automated exception handling end-to-end.
 Possible exceptions to the normal execution of an SCT Inst transaction include rejects, recalls and requests for recall by the originator (commonly referenced as ‘R-transactions’ and described in detail in the SCT Inst rulebook).